-We asked jewellery expert Susannah Lovis to take a detailed look at all things diamond, so you can understand a little more about the dazzling rock on your finger!
+For our guide to diamonds we turned to jewellery expert Susannah Lovis, asking her to take a detailed look at all things diamond, so you can understand a little more about the dazzling rock on your finger!

 The sparkly nature of diamonds appeals to all, and they are renowned for being a girl’s best friend, but just how much do you know about the dazzling rock on your finger?
 Despite being the world’s most popular and sought after gem, many antique jewellers and collectors know little about the origins, shapes, qualities and ethics of diamonds.
 Below, you’ll find a guide to all things diamond, so you know a little more about the most valuable gemstone of them all.